 Melinda Shopsin began her production career working at Radical Media in London.
 She served as Production Coordinator for THE TRIALS OF HENRY KISSINGER (2002) and as head of development for the 2005 film WHY WE FIGHT (winner of the Grand Jury Prize at the Sundance Film Festival and a Peabody Award).
-She Co-produced REAGAN (2011) as well as FREAKONOMICS (2010) and currently serves as Executive In Charge of Production for Charlotte Street Films.
+She Co-produced the documentaries REAGAN (2011) and FREAKONOMICS (2010).

 Christopher St. John – producer

 Christopher St. John is a producer and journalist with broad experience in print, broadcast and documentary.
-He has worked as regional correspondent in Southeast Asia and was staff reporter and editor at the Cambodia Daily newspaper.
 He began his career in production at ABC News, working for Good Morning America before moving to the News Magazine division, where he contributed to 20/20 and Primetime.
-Since turning his attention to documentary, Christopher has Co-produced FREAKONOMICS (Magnolia, 2010) and the Emmy Award-winning REAGAN (HBO, 2011).
+Since turning his attention to documentary, Christopher has Co-produced FREAKONOMICS (2010) and the Emmy Award-winning REAGAN (2011).
+He has also worked as a regional correspondent in Southeast Asia and was staff reporter and editor at the Cambodia Daily newspaper.
 He is currently Director of Content at Charlotte Street Films.

 robert miller – composer